CodeByBlazej/CodeByBlazej.github.io/_posts/2024-06-30-the-odin-project-experience.md

 [Barbara Oakley's course on Coursera, "Learning How to Learn,"](https://www.coursera.org/learn/learning-how-to-learn) dives into how our brains work when we’re learning.
 She talks about the Pomodoro Technique as a great way to break study sessions into smaller chunks, making it easier for the brain to process and remember stuff.

-If you're curious about the science behind effective learning, you should definitely check out this course.
-I think it's still free.
+If you're curious about the science behind effective learning, you should definitely check out this course. **I think it's still free**.
 At least it used to be when I was told about it when I was starting.

 [The Odin Project’s](https://www.theodinproject.com/dashboard) curriculum uses similar principles.
 They suggest structured study sessions like Pomodoros, which align with proven learning methods.
-Following their directions and instructions helps you not only learn the material but also build strong study habits that will benefit you in the long run.
+Following their directions and instructions helps you not only learn the material but also **build strong study habits that will benefit you in the long run**.

 ## Balancing Workouts and Learning